CXN (V2) Network Streamer Review

 The Cambridge CXN (V2) is designed and engineered in the UK, like all Cambridge products, and is assembled in China.
 We decided to pop the top and take a peek inside to really see what is going on inside the CXN (V2).
 The internal design is extremely well thought out, with a network streaming board similar to what we’ve seen in $4,000 streamers.
 The power supply board is totally separate from the critical audio path.
 They even moved the audio board about 3” back from the front panel display to remove any chance of noise creeping in.
 All of your inputs and outputs are direct connections to the network audio board as well.

 The build quality is as good as you will find in its price range.
 Of course, it’s not to the level of a $10,000 Mark Levinson piece, but it’s also 1/10th the price.

 The upgrade of the CXN (V2) over the original CXN brings with it a faster processor, a richer internet radio experience and a finer level of playback control.

-The CXN (V2) allows you to access your digital files and streaming music in a variety of ways including internet radio, Pandora, Napster BBC iPlay Radio, and Spotify Connect.
-A software update will also be coming sometime in early 2018 which will make Tidal available as well.
+The CXN (V2) allows you to access your digital files and streaming music in a variety of ways including internet radio, Napster BBC iPlay Radio, Tidal, and Spotify Connect.

 When you take a look at the rear panel, you’ll find a hard-wired ethernet connector and an antenna for WiFi.
 The CXN (V2) has full NAS Drive / UPnP compatibility as well.